kyleescobar/oshook-barebones/README.md

 depends on [Polyhook 2.0 by stevemk14ebr](https://github.com/stevemk14ebr/PolyHook_2_0), install using vcpkg using the x64-windows-static triplet

+What's included:
+- World to screen
+- Performing game actions such as attacking monsters, interacting with interfaces etc.
+- NPC, Player, Ground item and world object iteration
+- Getting correct definitions for those things
+- Iterating item containers such as inventories, banks or stores
+- Highlighting game objects

 credits:
 - [Pastor Jim aka.
 DikkePenisMan](https://guidedhacking.com/members/dikkepenisman.188482/) on GuidedHacking for misc related chit chat and small tidbits of info
 - girlboss or "Banana" on rs-hacking discord for some info while discussing RS reversing.